vedansh-5/agent-lab-ui/Getting_Started.md

     (If you prefer Yarn: `yarn start`)
 3. This will open the application in your web browser, usually at `http://localhost:3000`.

+**Note:** If you encounter Firestore index errors when using the application:
+1. Open the browser's Developer Tools (F12) and check the Console tab
+2. You'll see error messages with links to create missing Firestore indexes
+3. Click on these links to automatically create the required indexes in your Firebase console
+4. Wait for the indexes to build (this may take a few minutes)
+5. Reload the React application
+6. Repeat this process 2-3 times as you may encounter additional index creation links
+7. The required indexes are also defined in the `firestore.indexes.json` file in your project root

+This is normal for the first run as Firestore creates indexes on-demand based on your queries.

 ### Deploy Firebase Components

 To make your application and backend functions accessible online, you need to deploy them to Firebase.